Ericyti/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/feature-report.md

 ---
-name: Style webpage
+name: Feature report
-about: Styling meeting minutes using CSS
+about: Report about features to develop or in development
 title: ''
 labels: development, enhancement, good first issue
 assignees: Ericyti